Captain Underpants: The First Epic Movie: Spin-off television series

-On December 12, 2017, Netflix and DreamWorks Animation Television announced that there would be an animated series to follow up the film, entitled The Epic Tales of Captain Underpants.
-It premiered on the streaming service on July 13, 2018, and is executive-produced by Peter Hastings.
+On December 12, 2017, Netflix and DreamWorks Animation Television announced that there would be a spin-off animated series of film titled The Epic Tales of Captain Underpants, it was released on Netflix on July 13, 2018.

 Spin-off film

-On December 9, 2020, Universal Pictures and DreamWorks Animation announced that a feature film adaptation of Dog Man—another one of George and Harold's comic creations in-universe—was in the works by director Peter Hastings, the showrunner for The Epic Tales of Captain Underpants.
-The film was released on January 31, 2025.
+On December 9, 2020, Universal Pictures and DreamWorks Animation announced that a feature film adaptation of Dog Man—another one of George and Harold's comic creations in-universe—was planned to be directed by Peter Hastings, the show runner for The Epic Tales of Captain Underpants, it was released by Universal Pictures on January 31, 2025.